 In DDT applications cost functions are used to control the shape of the resulting mesh.
 The task of the optimization process is to improve the mesh via topological changes with regard to the cost function.
-Cost functions in 2D can be assigned to vertices (this technique is called vertex based DDT), to edges, or to triangles.
+Cost functions in 2D can be assigned to vertices (vertex based DDT), to edges, or to triangles.
 Most of the existing functions are defined for edges.
 Generally, cost functions assign a cost to every k-simplex in the triangulation, according to some local (not strictly geometrically based) property, where $k = 0, \ldots, n$ and n is the dimension of the domain space of the scattered data.

 Different triangulations in 2D have the same number of edges.
 Thus, a topological change can not alter the number of edges in 2D.
 The goal of the reconstruction is to minimize the sum of the cost function weights of particular simplices.
-We get a structurally identical problem to the minimum weight triangulation problem [FNP96], where the task is to find the triangulation with the minimum cost:
+We get a structurally identical problem to the minimumweight triangulation-problem [8], where the task is to find the triangulation with the minimum cost:

+$$cost(\mathcal{K}{optimal}) = min{\mathcal{K} \in \Omega}(\sum{e \in \mathcal{K}}(cost(e)))$$

-$$cost(\mathcal{K}{optimal}) = min{\mathcal{K}\in\Omega}(\sum{e\in\mathcal{K}}(cost(e))),$$ where $\mathcal{K}{optimal}$ is the triangulation generating the minimum sum among the possible configurations marked as $\Omega$ and e are simplices assigned with the cost function.
-However, this problem belongs to the open problems of computational geometry and only its approximation can be computed in polynomial time.
-In previous work the global optimum was not defined and various heuristics were used for local improvements [YBS01, KH01].
+$\mathcal{K}{optimal}$ is the triangulation generating the minimum sum among all possible configurations marked as Ω and e are simplices assigned with the cost function.
+The NP-hardness of this problem was shown by Mulzer and Rote [15].
+Only its approximation can be computed in polynomial time.
+In previous work the global optimum for DDT was not defined and various heuristics were used for local improvements [11, 22].

 A generalization to higher dimensions based on a constant number of simplices (edges in the 2D case) is not straightforward.
 The number of simplicial components of the n-dimensional triangulation in 3D and higher dimensions depends on the specific triangulation.
-For example if in 3D we decide to assign costs to faces (2-simplex) the sum changes not only due to the optimization steps but also dependents on the number of faces in the triangulation (see Figure 5).
-It is necessary to find a solution independent of mesh connectivity changes.
-A vertex-based data-dependent triangulation satisfies this criterion, because the number of vertices (0-simplices) remains unchanged.
-However, designing of a cost function for the vertex-based approach is not an intuitive task even in the 2D case.
+For example if in 3D we decide to assign costs to faces (2-simplex), the sum changes not only due to the optimization steps but also depends on the number of faces in the triangulation (see Fig. 6).
+It is necessary to find a solution independent of mesh-connectivity changes.
+A vertex-based DDT satisfies this criterion, because the number of vertices (0-simplices) remains unchanged.
+However, designing a cost function for the vertex-based approach is not an intuitive task even in the 2D case.
 In higher dimensions this becomes even more difficult.

 Our solution is based on the observation that the convex hull of the scattered points also remains unchanged.
-That means that the volume is constant irrespective of the triangulation, and the task of reconstruction can be formulated as follows: the optimization process in the n-dimensional case should assign low weights to n-simplices which are well aligned with the underlying data.
-This means the minimizing of the weighted volumes of n-simplices summed over the entire space of the convex hull.
-The exact mathematical description looks as follows:
+This means that the content is constant irrespective of the triangulation, and the task of reconstruction can be formulated as follows: the optimization process in the n-dimensional case should assign low weights to n-simplices which are well aligned with the underlying data.
+This means minimizing the weighted volumes of n-simplices summed over the entire space of the convex hull.
+The exact mathematical description is given as follows: